lucavarotto/cluster_based_relevance_feedback/README.md

 5. Retrieval on the aggregated clusters.
 6. Query expansion based on the first result (pseudo-RF).
 7. Second retrieval on the whole collection.

-We applied this approach on an experimental collection to optimize its hyperparameters and test its effectiveness.
+We then applied this approach on an experimental collection to optimize its hyperparameters and test its effectiveness.

 We have uploaded the following files:
 - **bulk.py** and **bulk_without_stopwords.py**: Used to index the TREC collection ROBUST 2004, both with and without stopwords.